Four Hong Kong students arrested for 'advocating terrorism' | DW | 18.08.2021

 The now-defunct Apple Daily tabloid was forced to close in June after police raided its offices and arrested several executives

-It had countries, such as the United States and the United Kingdom, to offer sanctuary to Hong Kong residents who wanted to flee.
+It led to countries, such as the United States and the United Kingdom, to offer sanctuary to Hong Kong residents who wanted to flee.

 Britain handed power over its former colony to China in 1997.
 The UK signed a treaty with China in 1984 in which Beijing pledged to respect Hong Kong's independence.
 Under the terms of the handover between Britain and China, both countries agreed Hong Kong should have its own legal system.